 GeneCards Summary for STAT5A Gene

 STAT5A (Signal Transducer And Activator Of Transcription 5A) is a Protein Coding gene.
-Diseases associated with STAT5A include Myeloma and Myeloid Leukemia.
-Among its related pathways are Immune response_IL-12 signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
+Diseases associated with STAT5A include Chronic Leukemia and Polycythemia Vera.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and obsolete signal transducer activity.
 An important paralog of this gene is STAT5B.

 UniProtKB/Swiss-Prot Summary for STAT5A Gene